Last updated: April 26, 2026

 How is this calculator different from a generic chart ruler tool?

 Most chart ruler calculators stop at telling you the planet name.
 Ours pulls the planet's full natal placement: sign, house, degree, retrograde status, and dignity.
 That gives you everything you need to read the chart ruler in context, not just identify it.
-The Ascendant and chart ruler are computed against NASA's ANISE toolkit with arc-second precision.
+The Ascendant and chart ruler come from the same natal chart calculation used across Augurine, built on the JPL DE440s planetary ephemeris via ANISE.

 Knowing your chart ruler is the start.
-Knowing when it activates is the rest.
+Knowing when it is emphasized is another layer.
 Replay maps when your ruler-led chapters peaked across your life and where the next peak is building.